12 Things that Set Canadian Arctic City Iqaluit Apart (Part 1 of 3)

 5. Expensive Groceries.

 While a traditional Inuit diet largely consisted of meat and seafood, it has since changed, unfortunately, so residents of Nunavut generally eat the same food as other Canadians.
-There are a couple of large groceries stores in Iqaluit where one can buy virtually anything.
+There are a couple of large grocery stores in Iqaluit where one can buy virtually anything.

 Even ATVs.